 This syllabus should be taken as a fairly reliable guide for the course content.
-However, you cannot claim any rights from it and in particular I reserve the right to change due dates or the methods of assessment.
-Official announcements will ALWAYS be those made in class.
+However, you cannot claim any rights from it and in particular we reserve the right to change due dates or the methods of grading and/or assessment if necessary.
+Any changes will be communicated to you through official course announcements.